isaramos-cyber/cybersecurity-home-soc-lab/README.md

 ## 🧠 Objective

-To design and implement a virtual Security Operations Center (SOC) lab environment that simulates real-world cyber attack scenarios and defensive monitoring using SIEM tools.
+To design and implement a virtual Security Operations Center (SOC) lab environment that simulates real-time threat detection and defensive monitoring using SIEM tools.

 ---